michelleli01/htrack/README.md

 # HTrack
-HTrack is a online habit tracking app that allows users to build more productive and fulfilling lifestyles so they can accomplish what they want! <br/> <br/>
+HTrack is a online habit tracking app that allows users to build more productive and fulfilling lifestyles so they can accomplish what they want by building more meaningful habits! <br/> <br/>

-I began this project mid-July 2021 and used ReactJS to code the frontend portion while using ExpressJS and NodeJS for the backend RESTful API and while MongoDB to store user data.

 ### Features